 Chicago-based The Kids' Table brings virtual lessons to your home via Zoom.

 Classes are available for purchase as a five-week series (about $78 per person) or as a single class (roughly $18 per person).
 Note: there is a 10% discount for sibling registration.
-Lessons are categorized by age: Tots Can Cook for ages 2 to 4, Kids Can Cook for ages 5 to 10, and Teens Can Cook for ages 11 to 14.
+Lessons are categorized by age: Tots Can Cook for ages two to four, Kids Can Cook for ages five to 10, and Teens Can Cook for ages 11 to 14.

 Parents and students can choose between two sets of menus or join the class for both and attend it twice a week.
 Current sample menu themes include Cupcake Wars and Summer Sunsations, but they change seasonally.
 Recipes and ingredient lists are sent about one week in advance, and recipe modifications are available for allergies and dietary restrictions.

-Kids' Table has also added seasonal Virtual Cooking Camp program for students ages 4 to 14.
+The Kids' Table has also added seasonal Virtual Cooking Camp program for students ages four to 14.
 Classes are small and interactive and provide an opportunity for socialization between students as they learn.